Did you know CLPM provide renewable energy advice for architects?

 The couple who own the cottage were very interested in employing new green technology, with an emphasis on having a low carbon footprint, with careful consideration to the environment.
 They were aiming to boost the energy performance of their home and were looking for detailed, specific advice on how best to add more insulation to the structure of the existing building.
 They also wanted to understand how best to heat their home, and the opportunities which existed for installing the most suitable renewable technologies.

 As independent energy consultants we aim to help architects and their clients to design and build a house which has low energy consumption and then to assist in the selection of the right heating system for their needs.
 We always give this advice in a bespoke way, and in a way which makes good financial sense.
 A general objective for this project, for example, was to make capital investments towards better energy performance that paid back in roughly 5 to 7 years.

-The way we approach projects of this nature is by talking at length with the architect’s clients to understand the approach they want to take, so that we understand their attitudes, lifestyle and any financial considerations they may have.
-We then carry out an inspection of the property to check its location, immediate situation and orientation.
-We then establish how each element of the building is constructed, and assess its state of repair.
-We can then calculate the current energy performance of the building and use this as a baseline.
+The way we approach projects of this nature is by talking at length with the architect’s clients.
+We always aim to understand the approach they want to take, so that we understand their attitudes, lifestyle and any financial considerations they may have.
+Then we carry out an inspection of the property to check its location, immediate situation and orientation.
+This enables us to establish how each element of the building is constructed, and assess its state of repair.
+From this we can then calculate the current energy performance of the building and use this as a baseline.

 The key choice at this stage is about how to improve the building design regarding the thickness and type of insulation by area, and improving air-tightness.
 The building could be designed to be better than regulations, but how far should this be taken?
 This then leads to establishing a heating system specification and so the choice of heating technology can be made from an informed position.